preshanth/Zeeman_modelling/README.rst

 –init option before proceeding to Stokes I and Stokes V fitting.**

 :filename_I:   filename of the Stokes I cube
-:filename_V:   filename of the Stokes V cube
+:filename_V:   filename of the Stokes V cube, optional when using the --justI flag
 :pixel_x:      x value of the selected pixel
 :pixel_y:      y value of the selected pixel

 -h, --help      show this help message and exit --mapping       [MAPPING …] Number of Gaussian components to fit each visible peak --output        Output directory
---init          Visualize the position of initial guesses --trace         Plot trace plots
+--justI         Conduct line fitting on just the Stokes I profile --init          Visualize the position of initial guesses --trace         Plot trace plots
 --corner        Plot corner plots